Cologne Falcons: History

 In 1994, former members of the Red Barons Cologne, a Cologne-based football club that existed from 1981 to 1991, gathered to found the Cologne Falcons.
 One year later, the team competed in league football for the first time, starting in the sixth tier Landesliga North Rhine-Westphalia.
-After three seasons there, the Falcons joint the Verbandsliga.
+After three seasons there, the Falcons joined the Verbandsliga.
 The first year in the league were not very successful for the club, but this changed from 2000.
 After winning the championship in the Verbandsliga and the following promotion, the team entered the Oberliga and managed to win the championship there in the 2001 season, thus being promoted to the Regionalliga West.

 The clubs progress was temporarily halted in 2002 when it came only sixth in the Regionalliga.
 In the 2003 season, the team managed to win the league and move up to the 2nd Bundesliga.
 In its first season in the second league, the club won the Northern Conference and consequently was being promoted to the Bundesliga, the highest tier in German American Football.

 The 2005 season did not bring much success for the Falcons, as the team finished the league fifth in the Northern Conference, only evading relegation by leaving the Düsseldorf Panther behind.
 A year later, the team managed to come fourth in the league, thus reaching the play-offs for the first time in the club's history.
 However, they lost their first game round against the Marburg Mercenaries with 0–62.

 The following 2007 season again was not very successful for the team.
 They finished fifth, only winning one game against the Dresden Monarchs.
 The decline of the Falcons was continued in the 2008 season, when the team finished last in the Northern Conference and lost the following relegation games against the Assindia Cardinals.